 Stop 1: Visit Versailles

-If in Paris, you need to plan a trip to Versailles.
-Versailles is a small town outside of Paris, and most famous for its grand Palace of Versailles, which used to be the residence of the French kings, including the infamous Louis XIV.
+Versailles is a small town outside of Paris and most famous for its grand Palace of Versailles, which used to be the French kings’ residence, including the infamous Louis XIV.

-You can either just visit the gardens (which come with shorter lines) or visit the gardens and the palace, which spreads over 800 hectares.
+You can either visit the gardens (which come with shorter lines) or visit the gardens and the palace, spreading over 800 hectares.

 Outdoors, you can enjoy the extremely neat meadow and the fountains, or you can enter the even more impressive and opulent interior and learn about the history of France and Versailles.